25 DIY Christmas Decorations Anyone Can Make

 Salt Dough Ornaments

-You can’t talk about DIY Christmas decorations without discussing salt dough ornaments.
+No collection of DIY Christmas decorations would be complete without salt dough ornaments.
 They’re a classic for a reason, after all!
-Make the salt dough by bringing together 2 cups all-purpose flour, 1 cup salt, and 1 cup water.
-Mix the ingredients until they form a dough with a Play-Doh-like consistency.
+Make the salt dough by combining 2 cups all-purpose flour, 1 cup salt, and 1 cup water.
+Mix the ingredients until they form a dough with a plasticine-like consistency.
 Form the dough into a ball, and knead for approximately 5 minutes.
-Then roll out the dough to a 1/4 thickness, and cut out shapes with cookie cutters.
-Bake at 200 degrees Fahrenheit until the dough is completely dry and hard.
+Then roll out the dough to a 1/4-inch thickness, and cut out shapes with cookie cutters.
+Bake at 200°F until the dough is completely dry and hard.
 Once the shapes have cooled, decorate them with paint.

 Check out more clever uses for flour all around the house.

 If you adore the look and smell of a fresh evergreen wreath but hate the price, you’re in luck.
 Creating a wreath is easy with the help of a straw wreath form and u-pins.
 Simply gather evergreen greenery, and cut the branches into smaller pieces.
-Gather a handful of sprigs, and form a small bundle.
-Pin the bundles to the wreath.
-As you go around the form, be sure to overlap the bundles slightly to hide the pins.
+Form small bundles of sprigs, then pin the bundles to the wreath.
+As you go around the wreath form, be sure to overlap the bundles slightly to hide the pins.
 This can also be a great seasonal housewarming gift.

 Pine Cone Santas